sdeda1us/shakespeare-party/TO_DO_LIST.md

 [ ] Create roles to fill
 [x] Retrieve list of shakespeare's plays
 [ ] Retrieve list of roles
-[ ] Retrieve list of actors
+[x] Retrieve list of actors
 [ ] Update director status in the play
 [x] Update actors connection to troupe
-[ ] Update acotrs' roles in the play as taken/removed [ ] Delete actors from troupe
+[ ] Update actors' roles in the play as taken/removed [x] Delete actors from troupe
-[ ] Delete instances of play events
+[x] Delete instances of play events

 # Main Objectives - Pages
 [ ] Login and conditional routing